FlamingoFiesta/Chatgpt-Claude_telegram_bot_with_payment_system/README.md

 You can deploy your own bot, or use mine: [@Chatdud Bot](https://t.me/ChatdudBot)

-## Original features
+## Original features when I started the fork (02.02.2024)
 - Low latency replies (it usually takes about 3-5 seconds)
 - No request limits
-- GPT-4 and GPT-4 Turbo support
+- GPT-4 and support
 - Group Chat support (/help_group_chat to get instructions)
 - DALLE 2 (choose 👩‍🎨 Artist mode to generate images)
 - Voice message recognition